saxtouri/snf-occi/soi/tests/funcional/README.md

   OS_TPL
   RESOURCE_TPL

-For the "run_curl_tests.sh" you need a similar set of enviroment variables.
+For the "curl/compute.sh" you need a similar set of enviroment variables.

 ::